23 Feb Drape Cape Top

 Natalie Bray was my first stop to refresh my understanding of how to make a cape pattern.
 After all it’s not something I do every day.
 On page 127 of ‘More Dress Pattern Designing’ Natalie starts with a coat block and provides a set of detailed instructions to make a cape pattern as outerwear.

-However our design is not outerwear but more likely to be the first layer of clothing (after lingerie).
+However our design is barely outerwear but more likely to be the first layer of clothing (after a light tee).
 So I started with my fitted dress block and made the following changes:

 - Transfer the shoulder and bust dart through to the hip line on the front and back fitted block.
 We will not be using the waist darts at all for this pattern.